Education Programs: Pre-K to 12th Grade

 children pose with their recycled crafts

 CVWMA offers educational programs for all ages.
-See descriptions of formal programs below.
+We can work with you to create a program for your class or club.
+We also offer the pre-planned programs below.
 Click the orange button in each section to request a program.

 Request a Program